mmiranda222/.statsuite/content/getting started/framework/_index.md

 ## nuget
 - nuget packages are published under https://www.nuget.org/profiles/SIS-CC
 - tags are only on commits in master and trigger a publish
+- this page provides information about [Usage of semantic versioning in .Stat Suite CORE components and services](semantic-version)

 ## list of webapps/services/packages
 |kind|name|status master|status dev|coverage|